 - Students pursuing a graduate certificate are required to meet the same academic requirements as those defined for degree-seeking students to remain in "good standing."

 - All graduate certificate students may apply one graduate course to two graduate certificates.

 - All graduate certificate students must meet all prerequisites for courses in which they wish to enroll.

 - Should a graduate certificate student subsequently apply and be accepted to a degree-granting major, the University's Transfer of Credit Policy applies.
 It is up to the Major to determine the number of credits that may be transferred in from the Graduate Certificate into the Graduate Major, up to the 49% limits specified in the transfer of credit policy..
 Any application of such credit must be approved by the degree-granting college and must be appropriate to the major.
 See the Transfer of Credit Policy for more information.

 - Students must successfully complete certificate requirements as established by the Uuniversity.
 Graduate Certificate students will be held to the academic standards for all graduate students as specified in the Graduate Catalog, except for any additional requirements as noted in the section in the Graduate Catalog regarding Graduate Certificates.

 - Students must submit a completion form.
-Degree-seeking students must submit this form before graduating from their degree program.
+Degree-seeking students must submit this form before graduating from their graduagte major.
 Non-degree-seeking students must submit this form no later than one semester after completing their certificate course work.

-- 3. Students must have been awarded a bachelorís or higher degree to be eligible.
+- 3. Students must have been awarded a bachelor's or higher degree to be eligible.